davemgoldsmith/deep-dive-fizz-buzz/README.md

 The logic behind this program is as follows:

 First, the program needs to count from number 1 to 100.
-The program will need to calculate if the number is divisible by 3, 5 or (3 and 5).
+The program will need to calculate if the number is evenly divisible by 3, 5 or (3 and 5).
 There would be a testing phase:
 If the number is not evenly divisible by 3, 5, or (3 and 5), then the number will be the value displayed.
+To find if the number is evenly divisible, the remainder of the number divided by the tester (3, 5, or [3 and 5]) leaves a zero remainder.
-If the number is divisible by 3, but not 5, then the word "fizz" would be displayed.
+If the number is evenly divisible by 3, but not 5, then the word "fizz" would be displayed.
-If the number is divisible by 5, but not 3, then the word "buzz" would be displayed.
+If the number is evenly divisible by 5, but not 3, then the word "buzz" would be displayed.
-If the number is divisible by 3 and 5, then the word "fizzbuzz" would be displayed.
+If the number is evenly divisible by 3 and 5, then the word "fizzbuzz" would be displayed.
 The testing phase is completed for each number while going from 1 to 100.
 After the last number (100) is handled, then the program will conclude.